owhite/MP2-DFN/README.md

 # **MP2-DFN**
 A motor controller board based on the NVMTSC4D3N15MC with a DFN footprint.

+This branch is described in this [endless sphere post](https://endless-sphere.com/sphere/threads/modular-multi-platform-300a-esc.117045/page-6#post-1779264).

 ## Version 0.2

 Thanks to badgineer for extensive review of the circuit.